spheleleMakau/spheleleMakau/README.md

 - 📄 Know about my experiences [linkedin.com/in/sphelele-makau-672a15229](linkedin.com/in/sphelele-makau-672a15229)

-- ⚡ Fun fact **I find joy in writing clean and concise Python code!**
+- ⚡ Fun fact **I find joy in writing clean and concise scripts to test applications !**